 - Ghan-buri-Ghan and the Woses, who do provide a way to get the Rohirrim to Minas Tirith without having to plow through an army of orcs en route — but the whole sequence is similar to the Bombadil section in seemingly coming out of nowhere but being referenced later in the story (emissaries from Gondor go to Ghan-buri-Ghan's forest and proclaim that it shall belong to him and his people forever, in gratitude for their help).

 - The trolls and Beorn in The Hobbit.
 The spiders and elves count too, on a lesser note.
-One might argue that most of the journey in The Hobbit consists of random encounters with exotic peoples and characters; of them, only Elrond and Gollum have a notable influence on the plot.
+One might argue that most of the journey in The Hobbit consists of random encounters with exotic peoples and characters; of them, only Elrond and Gollum have a notable influence on the overarching plot of Middle-Earth.

 - May be justified in The Voyage of the Dawn Treader.
 Like in The Hobbit, most of the journey is a series of random encounters, but exploring the distant lands is, in fact, the very goal of Caspian's expedition.
 The movie version, however, half-heartedly tries to subvert this trope by adding a connecting plot to the encounters.